USRA-STI/gdt-core/README.rst

 You can contribute additions and changes to the documentation.
 In order to use sphinx to compile the documentation source files, we recommend that you install the packages contained within ``requirments.txt``.

-To compile the documentation, use the following command:
+To compile the documentation, use the following commands:

 .. code-block:: sh

-   command to use goes here
+   cd gdt-core/docs
+   make html